 +

-The lowest team score in Test cricket history is 26, posted by New Zealand against England in 1955
+The lowest team score in Test cricket is 26, posted by New Zealand against England in 1955

 +